 - Partner or align with other prevention efforts to maximise effectiveness.

-^ the privileging is ‘cis’ identities, or people who feel their sex assigned at birth ‘matches’ their gender identity, as ‘natural’ and ‘normal’.
+* the privileging of cisgender identities, or people who feel their sex assigned at birth ‘matches’ their gender identity, as the preferred or ‘normal’ gender identity.

 About Our Watch